-After studying English Literature and Film Studies as an undergraduate at the University of Exeter (2010-13), followed by an MA in Film Studies at the University of Warwick (2013-14), I completed my doctoral research at the University of Exeter in 2018.
-Since 2016 I have been teaching within the College of Humanities in various roles, having been most recently hired to a Lecturer position in 2021.
+Beginning my academic career with a BA in English Literature and Film Studies at the University of Exeter, followed by a Master's degree in Film Studies at the University of Warwick, I completed my doctoral research at the University of Exeter in 2018.
+Since 2016, I have enthusiastically contributed to the discipline of Film and Television Studies here at the University of Exeter in a variety of teaching roles.

 'Discontinuity and the Tramp: Understanding Discontinuity as a Constitutive Element of Charles Chaplin’s ‘Charlie’ Identity', Exclamat!on: An Interdisciplinary Journal, Vol. 1, No. 2 (2018), pp. 189-207

 ‘Secret Origins: The Disavowal of the Comics Medium within the Promotional Rhetoric of Film Promotion’, AAS Conference: Authenticity and Adaptation, University of Birmingham, June 2023

 'The Dream that Kickstarts: Kickstarting Silent Film Restorations and Participatory Fan Culture', New Approaches to Silent Film Historiography, University of Leeds, September 2018.

 '"Wake Up!": British Cinema, the Outbreak of War, and the Voluntary Recruiting Movement, 1914-1916', British Silent Film Festival Symposium, King's College London, 20th April 2018.

 'The Forgotten Audience of First World War Cinema: The Evidence of Cinema Spectatorship in Official Military Documentation', Researching Past Cinema Audiences: Archives, Memories and Methods, Aberystwyth University, March 2018.